abdolence/secret-vault-rs/README.md

 ### Versioning
-Please don't use broad version dependency management not to include a new version of dependency automatically without your auditing the changes.
+Please don't use broad version dependency management not to include a new version of dependency automatically without auditing the changes.

 ### Protect your secrets in GCP/AWS using IAM and service accounts
 Don't expose all of your secrets to the apps.